 Assessment of mental abilities

-A short form of this test, which assesses your memory and thinking skills, can be done in less than 10 minutes in your doctor's office.
-It's not generally useful in distinguishing Lewy body dementia from Alzheimer's disease but can determine whether cognitive impairment is present.
+A short form of this test, which assesses memory and thinking skills, can be done in less than 10 minutes.
+The test doesn't usually distinguish between Lewy body dementia and Alzheimer's disease.
+But the test can determine whether you have cognitive impairment.
 Longer tests that take several hours help identify Lewy body dementia.

 These can rule out physical problems that can affect brain function, such as vitamin B-12 deficiency or an underactive thyroid gland.

 Your doctor might order an MRI or CT scan to identify a stroke or bleeding and to rule out a tumor.
-While dementias are diagnosed based on the medical history and physical examination, certain features on imaging studies can suggest different types of dementia, such as Alzheimer's or Lewy body dementia.
+Dementias are diagnosed based on the medical history and physical examination.
+But certain features on imaging studies can suggest different types of dementia, such as Alzheimer's or Lewy body dementia.

-Your doctor might order a sleep evaluation called a polysomnogram to check for REM sleep behavior disorder or an autonomic function test to look for signs of heart rate and blood pressure instability.
+You may need a sleep evaluation called a polysomnogram to check for REM sleep behavior disorder.
+You also may need an autonomic function test to look for signs of heart rate and blood pressure instability.

 Cholinesterase inhibitors.
 These Alzheimer's disease medicines work by increasing the levels of chemical messengers in the brain, known as neurotransmitters.
 These chemical messengers are believed to be important for memory, thought and judgment.
 They include rivastigmine (Exelon), donepezil (Aricept, Adlarity) and galantamine (Razadyne ER).
-The medicines may help improve alertness and cognition and might reduce hallucinations and other behavioral problems.
+The medicines may help improve alertness and thinking.
+They also may reduce hallucinations and other behavioral symptoms.

-- Parkinson's disease medications.
-These medications, such as carbidopa-levodopa (Sinemet, Rytary, Duopa) can help reduce parkinsonian signs and symptoms, such as rigid muscles and slow movement.
-However, these medications can also increase confusion, hallucinations and delusions.
+- Parkinson's disease medicines.
+Medicines such as carbidopa-levodopa (Sinemet, Duopa, others) can help reduce rigid muscles and slow movement.
+However, these medicines also can increase confusion, hallucinations and delusions.

 - Medicines to treat other symptoms.
-Your doctor might prescribe medications to treat other signs and symptoms associated with Lewy body dementia, such as sleep or movement problems.
+Your doctor might prescribe medicines to treat other symptoms, such as sleep problems or movement problems.

-Antipsychotic drugs can cause severe confusion, severe parkinsonism, sedation and sometimes death.
-Very rarely, certain second-generation antipsychotics, such as quetiapine (Seroquel) or clozapine (Clozaril, Versacloz) might be prescribed for a short time at a low dose but only if the benefits outweigh the risks.
+Antipsychotic medicines can cause severe confusion, severe parkinsonism, sedation and sometimes death.
+Very rarely, certain second-generation antipsychotics, such as quetiapine (Seroquel) or clozapine (Clozaril, Versacloz) might be prescribed for a short time at a low dose.
+But they're offered only if the benefits outweigh the risks.

-Because antipsychotic drugs can worsen Lewy body dementia symptoms, it might be helpful to first try nondrug approaches, such as:
+Antipsychotic medicines can worsen Lewy body dementia symptoms.
+It might be helpful to first try other approaches, such as: